 Our vision is to use the park as an outdoor classroom to provide outstanding recreational and educational opportunities to park visitors as a direct way to increase understanding and raise awareness about conservation.
 It is a very busy place for 6 months (Spring & Summer) with thousands of park visitors signing up for scheduled hourly cave tours, school and group education programs and multi-day camp programs.
 We see literally thousands of school children every season and we are the largest cave tour facility in Canada !

 Generally, applicants start with a phone discussion, usually followed by a personal interview onsite prior to training.
 Potential employees must successfully complete the Cave Guide certification course (4 days in early May) followed by a successful “Checkride” in order to complete the certification and begin employment.
-This certification includes some Park Ranger training.
+This certification includes some Park Facility Operator training.
 After certification, another 2 days of training are conducted for cave guides to become familiar with other Outdoor Centre programs: Rock Climbing /Rappelling, Team-building Challenges, etc. Total employment-related training runs about 6 days.
 In addition, several times per season we run additional training in BC Cave Rescue, emergency procedures, etc. There are absolutely no course fees involved for participating staff.

 MORE ADVANCED OPPORTUNITIES